aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 For this sample, you'll need a user with permissions to administer API Gateway to update the model and deploy changes, and EventBridge read only access to list and download schemas.

 7. [Create the user in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and add required permissions.
 If you don't have access to perform this operation, you may need to work with your AWS engineering team.
-Replace \<user name\> with a descriptive user name of your choice, such as github-actions-schema-validation.
+Feel free to replace the user name in the following commands with a descriptive user name of your choice.

 ```
-aws iam create-user --user-name <user name>
+aws iam create-user --user-name eb-schema-validation-github-actions-user
-aws iam attach-user-policy --user-name <user name> --policy-arn arn:aws:iam::aws:policy/AmazonAPIGatewayAdministrator
+aws iam attach-user-policy --user-name eb-schema-validation-github-actions-user --policy-arn arn:aws:iam::aws:policy/AmazonAPIGatewayAdministrator
-aws iam attach-user-policy --user-name <user name> --policy-arn arn:aws:iam::aws:policy/AmazonEventBridgeReadOnlyAccess
+aws iam attach-user-policy --user-name eb-schema-validation-github-actions-user --policy-arn arn:aws:iam::aws:policy/AmazonEventBridgeReadOnlyAccess
 ```
 You can verify permissions by running:

 ```
-aws iam list-attached-user-policies --user-name <user name>
+aws iam list-attached-user-policies --user-name eb-schema-validation-github-actions-user
 ```

 Example output: